kpavlov/jreactive-8583/README.md

 client.shutdown();// [11]
 ~~~

-1. First you need to create a `MessageFactory`
+1. First you need to create a `MessageFactory`.
+You MUST specify a role of your client for
+   originated messages, e.g. `ACQUIRER`, `ISSUER` or `OTHER`.
-2. Then you create a [`Iso8583Client`][Iso8583Client] providing `MessageFactory` and, optionally, `SocketAddress`
+2. Then you create a [`Iso8583Client`][Iso8583Client] providing `MessageFactory` and,
+   optionally, `SocketAddress`
 3. Add one or more custom [`IsoMessageListener`][IsoMessageListener]s to handle `IsoMessage`s.
 4. Configure the client.
 You may omit this step if you're fine with default configuration.
 5. Initialize a client.
 Now it is ready to connect.
 6. Establish a connection.
 By default, if connection will is lost, it reconnects automatically.
+You
-You may disable this behaviour or change _reconnectInterval_.
+   may disable this behaviour or change _reconnectInterval_.
 7. Verify that connection is established
 8. Send `IsoMessage` asynchronously
 9. Send `IsoMessage` synchronously